Alshuqayr/PCI-Passthrough/README.md

 echo "blacklist nvidia_drm" >> /etc/modprobe.d/blacklist.conf
 ```

-## Reboot your machine, be sure to use the web gui because with the gpu passed through you will no longer get video out.
+### 10-Reboot your machine, be sure to use the web gui because with the gpu passed through you will no longer get video out.
 The start up will begin but then appear to hang even though proxmox has started fine.